ilagazo/Flutter_UserProfile/README.md

 # Flutter User Profile App

 This repository shows how I built a simple User Profile UI using Flutter.
+Please note that I was unable to get the Profile Image to update when a user selects a new photo.

 #Installation
 1) Please have Flutter environment setup.
 If you do not have flutter, please follow the instructions in this link: https://flutter.dev/docs/get-started/install